Tracy G. Hirrel

 Richard J. Hirrel

 Richard is a lawyer by profession, practicing in the Pasadena area from 1980 to 1998.
 He now acts as a private mediator/arbitrator.
-He has previously served on the boards of the Pasadena Senior Center, the Los Angeles County Arboretum, Hillsides Home for Children, the Northern Michigan Hospital Foundation, Villa Esperanza Services, and other private organizations.
+He has served on the boards of Jericho Road Pasadena, the Pasadena Senior Center, the Los Angeles County Arboretum, Hillsides Home for Children, the Northern Michigan Hospital Foundation, Villa Esperanza Services, Great Lakes Center for the Arts and other private organizations.

 Kathleen M. Hirrel